 Infrastructure Norwich to London Rail (Norwich in 90) Location Norwich to London Delivers Improvements could generate up to £9.3bn in economic benefits and create 32,600 jobs.
 The financial benefit of journey time savings is estimated to be £6m annually.
-Lead authority Greater Anglia, Network Rail, New Anglia LEP, Local Authorities Estimated start date 2024-2029 Estimated cost Being evaluated Unfunded cost TBC CIL contribution No Funding opportunities Network Rail: Rail Network Enhancements Pipeline Benefits London to Colchester in 40 minutes, Ipswich in 60 minutes and Norwich in 90 minutes at least hourly off-peak.
-Link to other information New Anglia Great Eastern Rail Campaign Website Status The Great Eastern Mainline Task Force has completed a wider economic benefits study and is working with Network rail on a Strategic Outline Business Case, which will confirm the measures needed, the cost of the measures and the benefits from their implementation.
+Lead authority Greater Anglia, Network Rail, New Anglia LEP, Local Authorities Estimated start date 2024-2029 Estimated cost TBC Unfunded cost TBC CIL contribution No Funding opportunities Network Rail: Rail Network Enhancements Pipeline Benefits London to Colchester in 40 minutes, Ipswich in 60 minutes and Norwich in 90 minutes at least hourly offpeak.
+Link to other information New Anglia Great Eastern Rail Campaign Website Status Awaiting government decision on Haughley Junction.